galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > We recommend to combine the count tables for different technical replicates (but not for biological replicates) before a differential expression analysis (see [DESeq2 documentation](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#collapsing-technical-replicates))
 {: .details}

-Multiple factors with several levels can then be incorporated in the analysis representing known sources of variation (e.g. treatment, tissue type, gender, batches), with several levels, representing the conditions for one factor.
+Multiple factors with several levels can then be incorporated in the analysis describing known sources of variation (e.g. treatment, tissue type, gender, batches), with several levels representing the conditions for one factor.
 After normalization we can compare the response of the expression of any gene to the presence of different levels of a factor in a statistically reliable way.

 In our example, we have samples with two varying factors that can contribute to differences in gene expression: